w796933/firewall-api/ipset/README.md

 with addresses that should be permanent members of whitelist and blacklist ipsets and that the app shouldn't remove them.

+The app also assumes
+that the project is run
+as a django-q service,
+and it adds schedules

 App middleware
 runs whitelist and blacklist init processes